directus/directus/docs/reference/sdk-js.md

 When you can't rely on cookies, or need more control over handling the storage of the cookie, use `json` mode.
 This will return the refresh token like "regular" in the payload.
-You can use the `storage` option (see below) to control where the refresh token is stored / read from
+You can use the `storage` option (see below) to control where the refresh token is stored / read from.
+Defaults to `cookie`

 #### storage